kubedb/docs/docs/guides/mariadb/autoscaler/compute/cluster/index.md

 - `spec.compute.mariadb.maxAllowed` specifies the maximum allowed resources for the database.
 - `spec.compute.mariadb.controlledResources` specifies the resources that are controlled by the autoscaler.
 - `spec.compute.mariadb.containerControlledValues` specifies which resource values should be controlled.
 The default is "RequestsAndLimits".
-- `spec.opsRequestOptions.timeout` Timeout is used for each step of the ops request (in second).
-If a step doesn't finish within the specified timeout, the ops request will result in failure.
-- `spec.opsRequestOptions.apply` is to control the execution of OpsRequest depending on the database state.
-It can have one from `IfReady` & `Always`.

 Let's create the `MariaDBAutoscaler` CR we have shown above,